Swetha-ramasamy/Myportfolio/README.md

 # swetha-s-portfolio

-My portfolio website is designed using React JS frame work
+My portfolio website is designed using ReactJS is a javascript library

 This contains six componenets which includes a home , about, reusme, projects, contact and achievements A complete responsive portfolio website designed using React JS